Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KH5SkE4nzhg,215.7155,237.3371.md

 ### Transcript

-> that um i might as well just throw into this video and that is power consumption for late game buildings is going to be adapted to the new changes that are coming so there'll be changes in power there and also some milestones and building costs in tier five and six will change as well but um nothing else in tiers five and six
+> so there are a couple small other things that um i might as well just throw into this video and that is power consumption for late game buildings is going to be adapted to the new changes that are coming so there'll be changes in power there and also some milestones and building costs in tier five and six will change as well but um nothing else in tiers five and six will change so you that shouldn't break